elastic/kibana/x-pack/plugins/observability_solution/apm/dev_docs/testing_apm_server.md

 **Note**: You should start the local Kibana instance before or immediately after running the Tilt command.

-As part of the Tilt setup, a `kibana_system_user` is created with the password `changeme`.
+As part of the Tilt setup, a `kibana_system_user` is created with the password `changeme2`.
 You can use this user and password for your `kibana.yml` file:

 ```
 elasticsearch.username: kibana_system_user
-elasticsearch.password: changeme
+elasticsearch.password: changeme2
 ```

 ### Building and Uploading APM Server Package